cdavidmaxey/cdavidmaxey.github.io/_posts/2014-08-08-Sex-ed-Selecting-age-appropriate-information-for-your-child.md

 credits: "Stock&nbsp;Photo <a rel='nofollow noreferrer' target='_blank' href='https://us.fotolia.com/id/89405292'>&copy;</a>&nbsp;John&nbsp;Wilhelm</a>"
 credits_full: "<a rel='nofollow noreferrer' target='_blank' href='https://vimeo.com/70414395'><em>The Human Body by Tinybop</em></a> by <a rel='nofollow noreferrer' target='_blank' href='https://vimeo.com/tinybop'>Tinybop</a> is embeded under <a rel='nofollow noreferrer' target='_blank' href='https://vimeo.com/terms'>Vimeo Terms of Service</a>.<br><a rel='nofollow noreferrer' target='_blank' href='https://youtu.be/lC3jImrtioY'><em>My Incredible Body: Amazing Anatomy Just for Kids (iPad/iPhone)</em></a> by <a rel='nofollow noreferrer' target='_blank' href='https://www.youtube.com/user/VisibleBody'>Visible Body</a> is licensed under <a rel='nofollow noreferrer' target='_blank' href='https://www.youtube.com/static?template=terms'>Standard YouTube License</a>."
 title: "Sex ed: Selecting age-appropriate information for your child"
-description: "Kids need parents to share accurate age-appropriate information about anatomy, sex, and pregnancy."
+description: "Children rely on parents to give them accurate age-appropriate information about anatomy, sex, and pregnancy."
 tags:
 - Sexual Health
 ---
-Kids have lots of questions, and they need parents to provide accurate age-appropriate information about anatomy, sex, and pregnancy.
-These apps and books are resources that you can review to decide if they are appropriate for your child.
-If your child has had unhealthy sexual experiences, discuss these decisions with a mental health professional.
+Children are naturally curious, have lots of questions, and rely on parents to give them accurate, age-appropriate information about anatomy, sex, and pregnancy.
+These apps and books are resources you can review to decide if they are appropriate for your child.
+If your child has had unhealthy sexual experiences, discuss these choices with a mental health professional.

 <h3><i>What Makes a Baby</i></h3>
 <div class="float right side">